helenajovcic7/AzureHack/Labs/LAB_03_azure_identity.md

 <details>
-  <summary>Create a new user "firstuser" in the new directory and assign him "Groups Administrator" permission</summary>
+  <summary markdown="span">Create a new user "firstuser" in the new directory and assign him "Groups Administrator" permission</summary>

 #### Task 2: Create a new user "firstuser" in the new directory and assign him contributor permission